 And there’s always more to come!
 Main Street is now home to Hilliard Station Baking Company, a family-run bakery focused on cupcakes and other confections.
 Old Hilliard also has vegetarian and vegan options at the new Off Center Patio & Pub.
 And soon, Hilliard will also be a destination for bourbon connoisseurs.
 When Legacy Smokehouse reopens in late summer, the renovated, larger area on the second floor is planned to house Rickhouse 41, a bourbon bar.

-But what is there to do in Old Hilliard?
+But what is there to do in Downtown Hilliard?
 Plenty!

 The district is home to fairgrounds, parks, trails, museums and historical sites.
 The Historic Village at Weaver Park preserves Hilliard’s past for visitors to explore, from the original train station, train cars and other structures.
 Book a tour with the Hilliard Historical Society to learn about the pioneer days.

 The city proudly hosts the annual Franklin County Fair at the Fairgrounds, held every July with loads of live music, animals, side-splitting performances, competitions and games.

-First Responders Park is a somber but beautiful spot in Old Hilliard.
+First Responders Park is a somber but beautiful spot in Downtown Hilliard.
 It memorializes the first responders and others who perished on September 11, 2001.
 Visitors can pay their respects at the reflecting pool, view the names of the fallen carved into the granite walls and admire the steel sculpture crafted from World Trade Center material.

 The Early Television Museum is the only museum of its kind, and you’ll find it right in Hilliard!
 Founder Steve McCoy used to work in television repair, and out of his growing collection of refurbished TVs, he founded the museum.
 The destination features a fascinating assortment of restored television sets and equipment from pre- and post-WWII, as well as early color TVs, receivers and even rebuilt cathode-ray tubes.